michaeldegori/extra-fullstack-practice/Readme.md

 This iteration continues with iteration 5.
 Put all the books in state with `useState`.
 Now render a list of all book titles.

 ## Iteration 7 | Third Endpoint POST /book
 In nodeJs, create another endpoint for posting data.
 Use `app.post` or `router.post`.
 This endpoint should read the book data from `req.body` and insert into the database by using the `Book.create`.
 Remember that you need to use body-parser.
 The cors settings are also a bit tighter for posting data, which is why you need to use `app.options('*', cors()) // include before other routes`.
 Verify that your endpoint is working by using Postman.
-Don't forget to change "GET" into Post.
+Don't forget to change "GET" into "POST".
 You can enter the JSON data in: body=>raw=>select json (default is text).

 ## Iteration 8 | Create an add Book Component in React
 Use an `<input name='nameofproperty'>` field for every Book property.
 Control the data of the input fields through state.
 Use handleChange event listeners and remember you can extract the value through `e.target.value` and find out which input field triggered the eventHandler through `e.target.name`.